jenkinsci/appscan-plugin/README.md

 An account at the [HCL AppScan on Cloud](https://cloud.appscan.com/AsoCUI/serviceui/home) service.
-You'll need to [create an application](http://help.hcltechsw.com/appscan/ASoC/ent_create_application.html?query=create) on the service to associate your scans with.
+[Create an application](http://help.hcltechsw.com/appscan/ASoC/ent_create_application.html?query=create) on the service to associate with your scans.

 **HCL AppScan 360° prerequisites**